BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 ### Extract archive

-Copy the files contained in this archive to a directory of your choice.
+Copy the files contained in this archive to a subdirectory (name it as you like) in your **Program Files** location.
 The directory should not have any special write access restrictions since the binary creates a configuration file for each application it is loaded from (see [Configuration](#configuration) section below).

 ### Execute install script